Are Couples Still Consciously Uncoupling?

 And, the consensus in the legal community seems to be that approaching the divorce process using the collaborative method rather than traditional litigation makes sense.
 And, one of the big draws is money.
 Reliable statistics on the cost of an average divorce are hard to come by, but using mediation to resolve a divorce, as opposed to court litigation, can save considerable money.

 Is Conscious Uncoupling or Traditional Divorce Right for Me?

 This depends solely on your marriage, your family and your particular and unique set of facts and circumstances.
 For example if there is a history of domestic violence in your relationship and you are afraid to be in contact with your soon-to-be ex, the collaborating or mediating in the same room, even with attorneys present, may not be the best solution for you.
 If you find that you are in a situation where you know your spouse is concealing assets or being otherwise dishonest regarding income or debts in the marriage, then neither party can negotiate productively or in good faith.

 On the other hand, if you and your spouse are willing to set aside hard feelings and view your marriage as a business or partnership that must be equitably ended with your children’s best interests at the center of the process, then collaborative divorce/conscious uncoupling may be the best approach for you and your family.
 Remember, the most that you can agree upon is more that you have control over now and going forward.

-If you are interested in learning more about divorce, meditation or the collaborative method, please contact us today to schedule your free consultation with one of our qualified family law attorneys or mediators.
+If you are interested in learning more about divorce, meditation or the collaborative method, please contact us today to schedule your initial consultation with one of our qualified family law attorneys or mediators.